infr/falldetector-public/thesis.md

 Other evaluation targets could be the *outcome* evaluation that aims to determine the effect on users and others involved, *privacy protection* evaluation that aims to ensure the level of security and *user acceptability* evaluation that aims to determine how well users will approve the presented method.
 (Cardinaux et al. 2011)

-# Constructive research
+# Prototype

 This thesis consist of two parts.
 This is the second part of the thesis.
 Two different software prototypes were developed, one that could be implemented as it is (v1) and the second prototype (v2) that will be able to monitor more features but needs further development so that it could function independently.
 After describing the key features of the two systems there will be an explanation of the infrastructure and how the software works.

-The source code is available at [Github](https://github.com/infr/falldetector-public).
+The source code is available at [Github infr/falldetector-public](https://github.com/infr/falldetector-public).
 There are demo videos available at [tunn.us](http://tunn.us/arduino/falldetector2.php).
 In the appendix there are step-by-step instructions to install and test this solution on a Raspberry Pi.

 ## Fall detector v1